jrdorn/jrdorn.github.io/README.md

 ## Introduction

 This is my personal website.
-I intend to showcase my work here, and to write blog posts about topics that interest me.
+I intend to showcase projects I'm working on here, and to write blog posts about topics that interest me.

 I drew design inspiration from Final Fantasy VII and the command line.

 ## Status

 This project is currently under development.
-Future additions include a contact form, blog posts, and fading SVG links.
+Future additions include blog posts, animations, and OpenGL graphics.

 ## Features

-- View my GitHub, CodePen, Dribbble, and LinkedIn accounts
+- Carousel of portfolio projects with links to source code and live websites
-- Screenshots of work and personal projects
+- Contact form

 ## Technologies